DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/get-an-international-relocation-payment.md

 ### Salaried trainees

 If you have a place on a teacher training course where you are paid a salary to work while you train, email us at IRP.ExpressInterest@education.gov.uk to let us know you are interested in applying for the IRP.
-You will be asked to fill in a form giving us your details and we’ll get in touch when IRP applications open for salaried trainees in autumn 2023.
+You will be asked to fill in a form giving us your details and we’ll get in touch when IRP applications open for salaried trainees on 4 September 2023.
 If you are eligible, you’ll get the IRP around the end of your first term.

 ## Criteria for teachers